 Yes, you can use it as many times as you deem fit.
 However, it is not recommended as its prolonged usage may result in the product becoming brittle.

 Is it microwavable?
 If it is, how many minutes can it be for?

 Yes, it is.
-Recommended for medium heat setting for not more than 1 minute.
+Recommended for high heat setting for not more than 1 minute.

 Is it combi oven safe?

 Yes, it is.
 Recommended heating of up to 70 degrees Celsius.

 What happens when OOSH eco tableware is exposed to temperatures higher than 120 degree Celsius?